HuygensING/suriano/programs/README.md

 simple TEI file also contains the material of a complete filza.

 However, not all data in the Word file is transferred to TEI: the page headers are missing.
-We use a separate sub step to retrieve the headers by means of `docx2python`.
+We use a separate substep to retrieve the headers by means of `docx2python`.

-We then continnue by applying specific conversion logic to the simple TEI files, steered also by additional data from the page headings and a spreadsheet with metadata and summaries.
+We then continue by applying specific conversion logic to the simple TEI files, steered by additional data from the page headings and from a spreadsheet with metadata and summaries.

 The result is a set of TEI files, according to the